mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 nothing # hide
 ```

-Next, we modify the existing `Measurement` type as well as the `PmuStateEstimation` type using add and update functions.
-We then immediately proceed to solve the state estimation problem:
+Next, modify the existing `Measurement` type as well as the `PmuStateEstimation` type using add and update functions.
+Then, immediately solve the state estimation problem:
 ```@example WLSPMUStateEstimationSolution
 updatePmu!(analysis; label = "PMU 1", varianceMagnitude = 1e-8)
 updatePmu!(analysis; label = "PMU 3", status = 0)